markhamilton/twitter_ebooks/README.md

 A python-based twitter bot that runs as a daemon.
 That's right--no more setting up cron jobs!

-This is an update to https://github.com/clonepa/twitter_ebooks, which is an update to postcasio's version, which is an update to thom's version.

 3 non-standard twitter dependencies:
 - Levenshtein - http://pypi.python.org/pypi/python-Levenshtein/
 - Cobe - https://github.com/pteichman/cobe